 |---|---|---|

 A cash flow statement tells you what happened.
 A projection tells you what might happen.
+Other models, such as a sales forecast built from CRM pipeline data, are used to predict future revenue through a revenue forecast, while a rolling cash flow forecast is updated against actual results.
 A rolling forecast combines both—updating predictions with real results to stay accurate over time.

 Signs your books are not forecast ready